Email: Biden Told Staff in Afghanistan to Fill Planes Without Vetting

 — Josh Hawley (@HawleyMO) October 26, 2021

-Hawley confronted top Pentagon policy official Colin Kahl with the email at a Senate Armed Services Committee hearing where he was testifying on Tuesday.
-He asked:
+Hawley confronted top Pentagon policy official Colin Kahl on the email at a Senate Armed Services Committee hearing on Tuesday where he was testifying.
+Hawley asked Kahl:

 We now know that we’ve got major problems with vetting of the people who were brought to this country — who were evacuated and brought to this country.
 This email seems to indicate that the administration was saying, ‘Just fill up the planes.’
 I mean, if they plausibly fall into a category, put them on a plane.’
 Is that wrong?